-A glass marker is a permanent or temporary marker that’s manufactured to be used on glass.
-While you’d think that any marker can write on glass, glass markers do have some specific features that make it a cut above the rest.
+A glass marker is a permanent or temporary marker that’s manufactured to be used on glassing.
+While you’d think that any marker can write on glasses, glass-marker do have some specific features that make it a cut above the rest.
 A proper glass marker should be able to glide through the surface easily while giving the right amount of ink.
 Too little could render anything illegible, and too much could cause it to blot and smudge.

-Glass markers are a fun way to decorate windows, glassware, and all other non-porous surfaces found in your home or office.
+Glass marker are a fun way to decorate windows, glassware, and all other non-porous surfaces found in your home or office.

 What kind of markers do you use to write on glass?

-All markers are going to leave a mark on glass, but only glass markers will stick on it for a long time.
-Water-based markers are rarely ever for glass, and so most glass markers are alcohol-based.
-If left on a glass surface for a while, alcohol-based markers will not fade away and will only wash off if wiped down with soap and water.
-Therefore, they’re also called wet-erase markers.
+All markers are going to leave a mark on glasses, but only glass-marker will stick on it for a long time.
+Water-based markers are rarely ever for glasses, and so most glass markers are alcohol-based.
+If left on a glass surface for a while, alcohol-based marker will not fade away and will only wash off if wiped down with soap and water.
+Therefore, they’re also called wet-erase marker.

-Another type of alcohol-based marker is dry erase markers.
-These markers will immediately come off with a dry cloth.
+Another type of alcohol-based marker is dry erase marker.
+The marker will immediately come off with a dry cloth.
 However, if left alone they will stay on and resist any heat changes.

 Why do you need glass markers?

-If you’ve ever been burdened with having to stick labels on glass surfaces for any reason at all, you know that this is a hassle in the long run.
-Glass markers free you from that inconvenience by making it easier to write, label, and decorate on all kinds of glass surfaces.
+If you’ve ever been burdened with having to stick labels on glass-surfaces for any reason at all, you know that this is a hassle in the long run.
+Glass marker free you from that inconvenience by making it easier to write, label, and decorate on all kinds of glass-surfaces.

-With a variety of colors to choose from, glass markers are convenient, attractive, and fun to use.
+With a variety of colors to choose from, glass-markers are convenient, attractive, and fun to use.
 You can hold lectures by the window, label glasses with your guests’ names, and even paint over old spectacles.
-The possibilities are endless, and all it takes is to buy a set of four glass markers – or more!
+The possibilities are endless, and all it takes is to buy a set of four glass marker – or more!